Terms of Service

 You may contact Volt Mobility by writing, calling or emailing Volt Mobility at the address listed below:

 For issues relating to Colorado operations or Volt Mobility E-vehicles rented in Colorado:

 Volt Mobility, 5610 Ward Rd. #300, Arvada CO 80003

 Section 16 Choice of Law; Dispute Resolution; Attorneys’ Fees.

-This Rental Agreement is governed by, and must be construed and enforced in accordance with, the laws of Colorado State, excluding principles of conflicts of laws.
-For every dispute regarding this Rental Agreement: (i) each party consents to the jurisdiction of the courts of Colorado State and agrees that those courts have personal jurisdiction over each party; (ii) venue must be in Colorado State; and (iii) the parties must submit the dispute to mandatory mediation held in Colorado State.
+This Rental Agreement is governed by, and must be construed and enforced in accordance with, the laws of the State of Colorado, excluding principles of conflicts of laws.
+For every dispute regarding this Rental Agreement: (i) each party consents to the jurisdiction of the courts of the State of Colorado and agrees that those courts have personal jurisdiction over each party; (ii) venue must be in the State of Colorado State; and (iii) the parties must submit the dispute to mandatory mediation held in the State of Colorado.
 Every mediation must be completed within 6 months of the date when the initial notice demanding mediation was provided by any party.
 If, for any reason, the dispute is not resolved through mediation within the 6-month period, then the parties may continue seeking to resolve the dispute by use of any process, including litigation by trial.